Student Disability Resource Center

-The Student Disability Resource Center (SDRC), which opened Fall 2014, is the centralized resource center for support for students with disabilities across the 7C campus communities.
+The Student Disability Resource Center (SDRC) is the centralized resource center for support for students with disabilities across the 7C campus communities.
 The SDRC works closely with the Disability Coordinators on all the campuses to ensure that students receive academic support services and accommodations to empower them to achieve their academic goals, while ensuring equitable treatment and access to all programs and activities across all campuses.

 Disability awareness trainings and workshops (to request please fill out the SDRC Program/Presentation Request Form)

 - For students registered on their campus with disability services

 - Test proctoring sheets are to be printed out and completed by both student and professor and must be submitted no later than three days prior to the desired testing date.
 Once test proctoring sheets are completed they can be scanned and returned to firstname.lastname@example.org.